GovTechSG/apex-cloud-troubleshooting/docs/manager-portal/common-issues.md

 # Common Issues in the API Manager Portal

-In this section, you will find a list of frequently askd questions that publishers encounter in the API Manager Portal, along with the corresponding steps to resolve each issue.
+In this section, you will find a list of common issues that mighe be encountered in the API Manager Portal and the corresponding steps to resolve each issue.

 <!--
 - [I cannot find any APIs/APPs](#no-apps)